LeeBoYin/vue-layout-system/README.md

 - [LayoutColumns](https://leeboyin.github.io/vue-layout-system/components/LayoutColumns) divide a space evenly into columns, arranging contents into the columns in order.
 - [LayoutFlexColumn](https://leeboyin.github.io/vue-layout-system/components/LayoutFlexColumn) divides a vertical space into 3 sections, where you can place contents at top, bottom and the remaining space.
 - [LayoutFlexRow](https://leeboyin.github.io/vue-layout-system/components/LayoutFlexRow) divides a horizontal space into 3 sections, where you can place contents at left, right and the remaining space.
+- [LayoutGrid](https://leeboyin.github.io/vue-layout-system/components/LayoutGrid) divides a horizontal space into a number of columns evenly, helps align elements based on sequenced columns and rows.
 - [LayoutList](https://leeboyin.github.io/vue-layout-system/components/LayoutList) arranges contents vertically.
 - [LayoutListInline](https://leeboyin.github.io/vue-layout-system/components/LayoutListInline) arranges contents horizontally.